Warnings: mild description of violent murder, references to sexual assault.

 “Young master Jin,” Jiang Yanli replied with a smile.

 She bowed in perfect manners, her brother nodding next to her just as agreeably.
-Jin Zixuan could remember a time when Jiang Cheng of Yunmeng would frown and speak back to him, his omega sect-brother by his side laughing full-heartedly.
-Now, Jiang Cheng said nothing at all, and Wei Wuxian looked like he had not smiled in years.
+Jin Zixuan could remember a time when Jiang Wanyin of Yunmeng would frown and speak back to him, his kunze sect-brother by his side laughing full-heartedly.
+Now, Jiang Wanyin said nothing at all, and Wei Wuxian looked like he had not smiled in years.

 How far away their studies in Gusu seemed.

 Jin Zixuan turned to Wei Wuxian with trepidation.
-“Wei Wuxian,” he said; he nodded his head again, though he wanted nothing less than to stop looking at him.
+“Wei Wuxian,” he said; he nodded his head again, though looking away from him for even an instant pained him.

 He wished he could afford to put a hand over his heart in front of so many eyes.